-Thanks to the library and internet, you can explore black history with your children and learn together.
+Thanks to the internet, you can explore black history with your children and learn together.
 Some of our favorite resources for Black History Month include:

 And you'll see personalized content just for you whenever you click the My Feed .